-This card may also be good for anyone looking to make a big purchase and wants the flexibility to pay it off over time as it comes with an introductory 0% APR offer on purchases and balance transfers for the first 12 billing cycles (for balance transfers made in the first 60 days).
-After that, a variable APR of 14.99% to 24.99% will apply.
+This card may also be good for anyone looking to make a big purchase and wants the flexibility to pay it off over time as it comes with a 0% APR introductory offer on purchases and balance transfers for the first 12 billing cycles (for balance transfers made in the first 60 days).
+After that, a variable APR of 15.24% – 25.24% will apply.
 Those with a philanthropic spirit also will enjoy that a percentage of that purchase — if made during the first 90 days of account opening — will go to Susan B. Komen.

 Fees and APR

-- Enjoy a 0% APR introductory period for the first 12 billing cycles for purchases and any balance transfers made within 60 days of account opening.
-Following the introductory period a standard variable APR of 15.24% – 25.24% will apply, there’s also a 3% balance transfer fee ($10 minimum).
+- Enjoy a 0% APR period for the first 12 billing cycles for purchases and any balance transfers made within 60 days of account opening.
+Following the introductory period, a standard variable APR of 15.24% – 25.24% will apply, there’s also a 3% balance transfer fee ($10 minimum).

 - You’ll pay no annual fee

 - After one late payment, a penalty APR may apply indefinitely and there’s a late payment fee of up to $38.